|

 apartments

-| Note:-
+Note:-

-the pre booking of rental vehicles, along with a carefully
+pre booking of rental vehicles, along

 selected

-choice of activities we recommend, is just part of the personal service
+is just part of the personal service

-extended to clients of Nature Island Destinations when they book their
+extended to clients of Nature Island

-Dominica holiday accommodation through this free island-wide booking
+through this free island-wide

 service. |